 - Gas Fees.
 If the rental car company has to refill your gas tank when you return the car, it will likely charge you an above-market price for the gas.
 Returning the car with the proper amount of gas (typically a full tank) is usually a less expensive option.

 - Mileage Fees.
 While most rental companies offer unlimited miles, there may be some specific vehicles or situations for which mileage-based fees apply.
 Mileage fees can add up quickly.
-Knowing how far you plan to drive before you rent can help you chose a vehicle or rental company to avoid or limit mileage fees.
+Knowing how far you plan to drive before you rent can help you choose a vehicle or rental company to avoid or limit mileage fees.

 - Drop-off Charges.
 Some rental companies charge an extra fee for dropping off a car at a location other than the one at which it was rented.

 - Airport Tax.
 Airport fees, which are fees charged when a vehicle is picked up at an airport, can significantly increase the cost of a car rental.
 Some car rental companies may even apply airport fees to the cost of your rental car if you are shuttled to one of their off site locations.